We are building a house for nature

 The renovation of the museum building was conceived as a long-term project, divided into a sequence of steps to be completed, while research and exhibitions were ongoing.

 Renovation measures began with the partial renovation of some exhibition areas in 2004-2007, followed by a first rebuilding phase, the reconstruction of the East Wing that had been destroyed in World War II.
-Its completion prepared the ground for the second building phase, which will be completed in the summer of 2018.
+Its completion prepared the ground for the second building phase.

 The second bulding phase